open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 > [!IMPORTANT]
 > The text inside the "Span" box is only for reference and visualization purposes.
-> Check the accompaining table to see the actual span name to be reported
+> Check the accompanying table to see the actual span name to be reported
 > as well as other attributes.

 ### Topic with multiple consumers